apryor6/apryor6.github.io/_posts/Flexible-CUDA/2017-2-11-Flexible-CUDA.md

 To demonstrate solutions to both of these topics, let's consider a simple example of a template library that works on 2D arrays, and a single function that squares every element in the array.
 The actual CUDA code for this is trivial, but is not the main focus.
 The overall software design concept is more important.

+*You can find the code for this article [here](https://github.com/apryor6/blog-flexible-cuda)*

 ### The C++ Code
 First, we build a basic 2D array class.